Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M672 S105:50:205
 </pre>

-This command is for sending configuration data to programmable Z probes such as the Duet3D delta effector, for example to set the sensitivity.
-The specified command bytes are sent to the probe.
-The Duet3D probe stores the configuration data in non-volatile memory, so there is no need to send this command every time the probe is used.
+### Notes

 For the Duet3d smart effector:
-* The programming pin has to be defined in the M558 command
+* The programming pin has to be defined in the [M558](/User_manual/Reference/Gcodes/M558) command
 * To program the sensor, send command M672 S105:aaa:bbb replacing aaa by the desired sensitivity and bbb by 255 - aaa.
 The green LED will flash 4 times if the command is accepted.
 When you subsequently power up the effector, the green LED will flash three times instead of twice to indicate that a custom sensitivity is being used.
 * To revert to factory settings, send command M672 S131:131.
 The green LED will flash 5 times if the command is accepted.
 When you subsequently power up the effector, the green LED will flash twice to indicate that default settings are being used.

 See the [Smart effector and carriage adapters for delta printer](/Duet3D_hardware/Accessories/Smart_Effector) documentation for more details.

 ## M673: Align plane on rotary axis

+*Supported in RepRapFirmware 2.02 and later.*

+This code is intended to align a plane that is mounted on a rotary axis.

 ### Parameters